 According to WPTemplate.com, most common WordPress entry points for hackers are hosting vulnerabilities, themes, plugins, and weak passwords.
 WordFence states that plugins are the reason for nearly 60% of all attacks.
 That’s why it’s a good practice to keep your plugins updated and stay away from abandoned ones.
 Always pay attention to details when looking for a new plugin or a theme for your website; if anything looks even a bit shady for you, it’s probably wiser to step back and look for something else.
 If a plugin hasn’t been updated for more than six months, consider changing it as well.
 WordPress releases new versions three to four times a year, so if the plugin you’re after hasn’t been updated to meet the latest security standards, there’s a good chance it’s an open door for hackers.

-What’s more, you should update WordPress as soon as the new version is released.
+What’s more, you should update WordPress as soon as the new version is released (this is now way easier thanks to automated WordPress updates introduced in version 5.6).
 A report by Sucuri shows that after releasing a specific security patch, over one million sites got hacked just because they didn’t update immediately.
 A new release from the WordPress team is basically like an open invitation for hackers to see who was too lazy or too busy to act straight away.